danielsilva2017/algorithmVueTS/README.md

 # algorithmVueTS

-Relearning and learning new algorithms whilst polishing my TypeScript and giving an interface for the algorithms to run, in Vue JS.
+Relearning and learning new algorithms whilst polishing my TypeScript skills and giving an interface for the algorithms to run, in Vue JS.

 ## Project setup
 ```